10 Golden Rules of Rug Care

 2. Choose a Good Underpadding (Rug Gripper)

 Having the proper under-padding is important.
 In addition to providing a cushioned walking surface and preventing slips, it can also maintain and protect your flooring.
 It is important to choose the proper padding for your floor’s surface.
 Black underpadding, made of recycled tires, is used on wood flooring and can last up to 15 years.
 Thin green or beige underpadding made in a grid-like pattern are used on wood floors too, but tend to deteriorate within 2 to 4 years.
 Cotton or polyester under padding with a sticky film on one side is used on wall-to-wall carpeting.
+To see our entire selection of underpadding, click here.

 3. Obtain A Certificate of Appraisal

 If you are lucky enough to have one or more oriental rugs in your home, it is wise to snap some photos of them and keep them in a safe place in the case of theft or water damage.
 Having these pictures on hand can facilitate the insurance claim process.
 In addition, a rug that you value, whether for sentimental reasons or for its monetary worth, should have a certificate made for it.
 Certificates should be made by a reputable carpet dealer with extensive experience in the business.
 These certificates should detail the origin, knots, style, approximate age and value of the rug.
+For more information about our evaluation services, click here.

 4. Perform Inspections Regularly